gw-vis/vishack/README.rst

 * Powered by Python - easy integration with Guardian, the state-transition software used in KAGRA inherited from LIGO.
 * Output system health reports with highlighted alerts.
+* Read time average values from EPICS record using Ezca and output them to a file.

 **Secondary features**